compliance-framework/website/src/docs/architecture/plugins.md

 sidebar_label: Plugins
 ---

-import DocCardList from '@theme/DocCardList';
-import useBaseUrl from '@docusaurus/useBaseUrl';
-import ThemedImage from '@theme/ThemedImage';

 # Compliance Plugins

 The CCF Agent does not know how to verify the correctness, or even how to gather details of all the possible subsystems